-Students in this Speech Language Pathology master's program enter with a wide range of Bachelor's degrees, including fields like psychology, elementary education, early childhood education, kinesiology, linguistics, modern languages, communication sciences and disorders, health sciences and human services.
+Students in this Speech Language Pathology master's program enter with a wide range of bachelor's degrees, including fields such as psychology, elementary education, early childhood education, kinesiology, linguistics, modern languages, communication sciences and disorders, health sciences, and human services.

 It’s St. Ambrose’s relationship with the community that distinguishes us from other SLP programs.
 This faculty supervised, real world practice helps students learn by doing.